-The report itself does touch upon this.
 One of the key pillars of the strategy talks about Upgrading Infrastructure, with special mention to digital infrastructure.
 Industrial organisations have, in the main, tended to be slow to uptake new digital technologies.
-From our experience this has come from fear of disruption causing negative impact, budgetary concerns and often a lack of resource to enable effective implementations.
-When combined with the current political and economic circumstances these justifications can conjure a heady brew of over cautiousness for business leaders to make investment in new technology.
-Although this cautiousness is entirely understandable, it can prove to be an Achilles heel when chasing growth and developing sustainable competitive advantage.
+From our experience, this has come from fear of disruption causing a negative impact, budgetary concerns and often a lack of resource to enable effective implementations.
+When combined with the current political and economic circumstances these justifications can conjure a heady brew of over-cautiousness for business leaders to make an investment in new technology.
+Although this cautiousness is entirely understandable, it can prove to be an Achilles heel when chasing growth and developing a sustainable competitive advantage.

-To take this further, there is an increasingly stronger argument to be made that during times of uncertainty that is in fact the perfect time to invest in the future of your business.
-Change projects designed to improve the effectiveness and efficiency of your business processes to allow for successful implementation of new digital technology not only strengthen the stability of your existing operations, they can provide a platform for sustainable growth.
+To take this further, there is an increasingly stronger argument to be made that during times of uncertainty that is, in fact, the perfect time to invest in the future of your business.
+Change projects designed to improve the effectiveness and efficiency of your business processes to allow for successful implementation of new digital technology not only strengthen the stability of your existing operations, but they can also provide a platform for sustainable growth.
 This is directly relatable to optimising existing or implementing business systems such as Business Intelligence, WMS, CRM, SCM or ERP systems etc.

 Systems such as ERP and BI are no longer only applicable to huge enterprises.
 They provide clear value and long term ROI for businesses of any size.